kony/cryptoFilter/README.md

 * KonyFabric App
 * Visualizer App

-	In this project encrypting the data between client app to server is taken as exaple for custom filters.
+	In this project encrypting the data between client app to server is taken as example for custom filters.

 **To run this project**
 -----------------------------